mfrankz/RGT-PoBS/README.md

 fixed=lm(scale(asin(sqrt(PctChoice/100)))~ChoiceOption*Injury*scale(Session), data=data)
 anova(slope, int, fixed)
 ```
 The output here shows that the mixed models outperform the fixed effect only model.
-Among the mixed models, the model that allows both the slope and intercept to vary explains much more variance in behavior
+Among the mixed models, the model that allows both the slope and intercept to vary explains much more variance in behavior.

 OUTPUT:
 ```